-NIAS conducted various workshops in the schools in both urban and rural areas.
-The teacher training workshops the twin objectives,
+NIAS conducts various workshops in the schools in both urban and rural areas.
+The teacher training workshops address twin objectives,

 1. Sensitizing the schools and teachers about the issues and needs of the children with high abilities.

 In urban areas, teacher training workshops have been conducted for teachers from schools across India, these include Kendriya Vidyalaya, Parikrma center for learning, Sri Sri Ravishankar Vidya Mandir (SSRVM) J.P.Nagar Bangalore, Silver Oaks International school Bangalore & Hyderabad, Vidyashilp Academy Bangalore, etc. In rural areas, the workshops were conducted for various government schools in Chamrajnagar and Mysore districts in Karnataka.
 Teacher Training workshops were also conducted from Gvernment and Private schools in the state of Kerala, Andra Pradesh, Madhya Pradesh and Maharashtra.

 In the past three years, NIAS-EGT Team has conducted over 30 teacher-training workshops for teachers from rural and urban areas.
 The training sessions facilitate the questioning of the already existing conceptions of giftedness, where giftedness is often understood as a “good” behaved/achieving boy or a girl.
 This myth had to be removed through live examples.
 The session then introduces the teacher to the 21 traits of giftedness by their active participation.
 The teachers fill one nomination form in the session through consultation with peers and the teacher trainer.